18 Dec

 - It is provided in recognition of any services that the receiver provided during employment.

-Businesses cannot claim any furlough pay for their employees on holidays between the shutdown period.
+Businesses cannot claim any furlough pay for their employees on holidays during the shutdown period.
 The only condition the furlough scheme may apply to your business is if the employee holidays had begun before the Christmas shutdown and extended after it.
-However, the recent addition to the exemptions has kept the holiday spirits up for this year as well, albeit the stress and apprehension.
+However, the recent addition to the exemptions has kept the holiday spirits up for this year as well, despite the stress and apprehension.